uniflare/skbtforarma/README.txt

 Several Bug Fixes
 Added more specific process identification routine.
 (In beta, checkign for stability) Added checkbox to server keepalive tab to choose to use the new Processor ID routine.
+Added some more informational dialog boxes during a new installation.

 ==================
 == NEW CHANGES  ==